monsonite/MITE/README.md

 ### Memory Address Register (MAR).

-This consists of a pair of 74HC596 shift registers (U5 and U6).
+This consists of a pair of 74HC595 shift registers (U5 and U6).
 They can be loaded in sequence from the accumulator to form up to a 16-bit address for addressing the Static RAM.
 A further pair of devices (U16 and U17) form a serial half adder, so that the memory address register can be incremented at the end of each instruction cycle - so that it points to the next bytecode location in RAM.

+This scheme for the MAR has subsequently been replaced with a pair of 74HC161 4-bit counters to address the low 8 address lines of the RAM and a 74HC573 register to address the upper (page) address of the RAM.

 ### Bit Serial ALU.